 Broad bean plants are bright green and can reach five feet in height.
 They grow during the cool season and start flowering around February.
 The flowers are pleasantly fragrant and attract a lot of pollinators.
-The pods are about three to five inches long.
-Its skin is thick with cotton-like inner padding holding the beans.
+The pods are about three to five inches long, depending on the variety.
+The pod wall is thick with cotton-like inner padding holding the beans.

 The beans are very similar to lima beans but slightly bigger.
 Most people consume the bean itself without the pod.
-In North African regions, fava beans are considered a mange-tout vegetable, where the whole pod is eaten skin and bean.
+In North Africa, fava beans are a mange-tout vegetable, especially when young and tender.

 Nutritional value of broad beans

 According to Healthline.com, broad beans are highly nutritious and have numerous health benefits.
-It may be an undervalued vegetable with all the positive characteristics it holds and the lack of its presence in the American kitchen.
+However, it may be an undervalued vegetable for the lack of its presence in the American kitchen.

-According to Healthline nutrition experts, eating broad beans regularly may have tremendous health benefits.
-It may prevent Parkinson’s disease, help prevent birth defects, boost immunity, aid weight loss, and lower cholesterol levels and blood pressure.
+Lizzie Streit, a Healthline nutrition expert, states that regular consumption of broad beans may prevent Parkinson’s disease, help prevent congenital disabilities, boost immunity, aid weight loss, and lower cholesterol levels and blood pressure.
+In addition, they are an excellent source of soluble fiber, protein, folate, manganese, copper, and micronutrients.

 When to grow broad beans in Central Texas?

 Broad beans are cool-season crops.
 They grow all winter for spring harvest.
-Plant them in early fall, October through November, or early winter, December through January.
-The best time, however, for central Texas, is early fall to achieve great production before the plants succumb to spring pests and diseases.
+Therefore, plant them in early fall, October through November, or early winter, December through January.
+However, the best time for central Texas is early fall to get a significant production before the plants succumb to spring pests and diseases.

 Varieties to consider for Central Texas

-Broad beans are forgiving seeds and easy to deal with.
-Direct sow in the ground or start them ahead in little pots, there should be no problem.
+It is best to direct sow broad bean seeds in the ground; however, starting them in 3 or 4-inch pots presents no problem.
 The most important thing is to plant them out when temperatures are lower than 75F(25C) during the day and below 65F(16C) at night.

 How to plant broad beans?